kiesraad/abacus/backend/README.md

 SQLite is used as the database.
 An empty database is created as `db.sqlite` when the application is started.
 The database schema is created and updated using migrations managed by `sqlx`.

-When migrations are out of sync (e.g. `VersionError` occurs when starting the API server), the database can be reset using `sqlx database reset`.
+When migrations are out of sync (e.g. `VersionMismatch` occurs when starting the API server), the database can be reset using `sqlx database reset`.

 Example database fixtures can be loaded using the SQLite CLI: